 The Air Force Enlisted Classification Manual (PDF) describes the crew chief's duties in four broad areas:

 - Day-to-day maintenance, including "end-of-runway, postflight, preflight, thru-flight, special inspections and phase inspections."

 - Supervision and coordination of aircraft care, as well as such varied duties as "crew chief, repair and reclamation, and . . . crash recovery duties."

 Like most other technicians, crew chiefs need to have a normal color vision to get the job.
 They must also pass a background check with eligibility for a secret security clearance.

+Air Force recruiting literature recommends anyone interested in "aircraft, electronics, computer science, engineering, maintenance, and repair, [or] physics" may find this career engaging.
 But regardless of their interests, before enlisting, recruits must graduate high school and pass the Armed Services Vocational Aptitude Battery (ASVAB) with a qualifying Air Force mechanical score of 47 or higher.

 It's hard to say how long the rest of a crew chief's initial schooling takes.
 This official fact sheet 404 from the Air Force claims initial training at Sheppard lasts close to three months, though that probably won't include training on a specific aircraft.